 Cause – Effect relationship: The Causal Link at issue

-For example, we notice that, on the one hand, (1) that the use of pesticides is intensifying, and (2) that bees are disappearing.
-Is there a causal relationship between these two facts, are the following statements true?
+Causal argumentation occurs when a causal relationship is at issue.
+For example, we observe that (1) the use of pesticides is increasing, and (2) bees are disappearing.
+Is there a causal connection between these two facts?
+Are the following statements true?

 We use pesticides and the bees disappear, that’s true.
 But…

-2.1 The alleged effect does not exist
+2.1 The claimed effect does not exist

 The facts must be confirmed, before looking for and discussing their causes.
 This methodological rule is well illustrated by the famous case of the golden tooth, described by Fontenelle.